NextGenIntelligence/trust-coin/README.md

 ##Creating a currency and issuing tokens

-Anyone with a public/private cryptographic key pair can become an issuer of currency.
+Anyone with a public/private cryptographic key pair can become an issuer of their own unique currency.

 To create a new currency and issue tokens you sign a new message for each new token you create indicating the following: